glentner/SLiPy/README.md

 	  16. 17.
 18. 19.
 20.] pix

 	In [20]: # The boundaries take precident however, and not every resolution \
-	   ....: # makes physical sense with the requested bondaries.
+	   ....: # makes physical sense with the requested boundaries.
 When no     \
 	   ....: # edges are specified, they default to the current boundaries.    \
 	   ....: # There are only 19 pixels, so we won't get what you might think  \
 	   ....: # the expected behavior is.
 Here, 5 doesn't go evenly into the    \